-The aircraft carrier “HMCS Bonaventure” from 1957 to 1970 and was the third and the last aircraft carrier to serve Canada.
-It was Initially laid down for England as “HMS Powerful “as part of the second batch of the Colossus class ships ordered during the Second World War.
+The aircraft carrier “HMCS Bonaventure” from 1957 to 1970 was the third and the last aircraft carrier to serve Canada.
+It was initially laid down for England as “HMS Powerful “as part of the second batch of the Colossus class ships ordered during the Second World War.
 Construction on the vessel was suspended in May 1946 following the end of the Second World War, and the hull was laid up incomplete at a Belfast Northern Ireland shipyard.

 In 1952, the Royal Canadian Navy was looking to replace their existing aircraft carrier HMCS Magnificent 1944 – 1948

 On 23 April, the Canadian government authorized the expenditure of $21 million to acquire England’s aircraft Carrier called the “Powerful”. “but remember it’s still just only a shell.”

 During that time Canada’s Royal Canadian Navy was in the market for an aircraft carrier of our own and had the “Powerful” offered to them by the British.
 They had also been offered a Hermes-class aircraft carrier by the United Kingdom but found it too costly.
 Two Essex-class aircraft carriers on loan from the United States Navy were also were considered too costly.